 Henry [regarding murder] – It’s always the same and it’s always different.

 While Otis’s lack of intelligence may go some way to explaining an absence of empathy, Henry is a different prospect entirely.
 Played with devastating dispassion by actor Michael Rooker, he is able to convince his accomplice of the merits of murder with an unnerving pragmatism.
 Cold and calculated, he is self-schooled in his ability to go unnoticed and absolutely confident of his infallibility.
 Without motive or a pattern to aid the police with their investigations, those like Henry can do as they please.
 It is people like him who are the reason for the thousands of unexplained disappearances that occur each and every year.

-It is when Otis’s sister Becky (Tracy Arnold) turns up that we begin to understand a little more about the implacable enigma that is Henry.
-Tracy is a fragile ex-stripper who has fled to Chicago to find work, and is immediately taken with Henry’s straightforward nature.
+It is when Otis’s sister, Becky (Tracy Arnold), turns up that we begin to understand a little more about the implacable enigma that is Henry.
+Tracy is a fragile ex-stripper who has fled to Chicago to find work, and is immediately taken by Henry’s straightforward nature.
 This is never more evident than when Henry admits to murdering his mother at the breakfast table, a blunt revelation that she foolishly mistakes for trust.
 Becky is the kind of troubled soul who has experienced so much hardship she longs to see the good in people, and Henry is the placid protector she has spent her entire life searching for.
 Becky immediately strikes you as the kind of person who is prone to ill-judgement, and in Henry she makes her most fateful decision yet.

 Becky – I love you, Henry.

 Henry – I guess I love you too.